jonathanulco/laurakalbag-dot-com/content/posts/dribbble-and-forrst-for-client-project-feedback/index.md

 One area where the users of Forrst and Dribbble didn’t really help was on whether I used a strong drop-shadow behind the lens or not.
 A small detail, but opinion was divided so I really just had to weigh up the opinions and make the decision for myself.
 (Serves me right for being so lazy!)

 {{< figured caption="A bit too much drop-shadow behind the lens?" >}}
-  {{< imgsrcset title="A bit too much drop-shadow behind the lens?" original="/images/2010/09/Screen-shot-2010-09-14-at-19.53.29.png" alt="A bit too much drop-shadow behind the lens?" >}}
+  {{< imgsrcset  original="Screen-shot-2010-09-14-at-19.53.29.png" alt="A bit too much drop-shadow behind the lens?" >}}
 {{< /figured >}}

 {{< figured caption="Feedback from Dribbble on the shadow" >}}
-  {{< imgsrcset class="wp-image-225" title="Feedback from Dribbble on the shadow" original="/images/2010/09/Screen-shot-2010-09-14-at-19.12.20.png" alt="Feedback from Dribbble on the shadow" >}}
+  {{< imgsrcset original="Screen-shot-2010-09-14-at-19.12.20.png" alt="Feedback from Dribbble on the shadow" >}}
 {{< /figured >}}

-{{< imgsrcset title="Further feedback from Dribbble on the lens shadow" original="/images/2010/09/Screen-shot-2010-09-14-at-19.12.33.png" alt="Further feedback from Dribbble on the lens shadow" >}}
+{{< imgsrcset original="Screen-shot-2010-09-14-at-19.12.33.png" alt="Further feedback from Dribbble on the lens shadow" >}}

 ## Benefits of using Dribbble and Forrst for feedback

 There are a lot of benefits for using Dribbble and Forrst for feedback if you’re not overly sensitive to criticism.

-*
-### Affirmation for a client
+* ### Affirmation for a client

 If a client is unsure of their feelings, or needs an outside opinion, they can see the reactions of others and use those reactions to help affirm their own beliefs.

-<p>If other designers (especially if they’re part of the target audience) have positive feelings towards your work then it can help convince a client that you’re heading in the right direction, even if the client feels otherwise.
+If other designers (especially if they’re part of the target audience) have positive feelings towards your work then it can help convince a client that you’re heading in the right direction, even if the client feels otherwise.

-*
-### Thoughtful opinions and inspiration
+* ### Thoughtful opinions and inspiration

-<p>If you’re struggling with some design (or code on Forrst) other users might have that valuable insight or piece of inspiration to help you on your way.
+If you’re struggling with some design (or code on Forrst) other users might have that valuable insight or piece of inspiration to help you on your way.

-*
-### Early promotion
+* ### Early promotion

-<p>This is likely to be especially effective where the users of Dribbble or Forrst are your target audience.
+This is likely to be especially effective where the users of Dribbble or Forrst are your target audience.
 Getting an idea of how these users feel towards your brand is very valuable.
 You’ll make them feel more important for asking them how they think, and giving them a part to play in the creation of the brand is likely to create a feeling of ownership and loyalty.

 ## The negative side

-*
-### Time
+* ### Time

-<p>It takes a reasonable amount of time to post to Dribbble and Forrst.
+It takes a reasonable amount of time to post to Dribbble and Forrst.
 Making sure the screenshot shows enough, uploading everything and adding tags can take half an hour or so, especially when you’re doing a few images at a time.
-This isn’t a reflection on either site’s experience, they’re both very easy to use, but if you’re trying to add a useful description to your post it can take a pretty long time which brings me to&#8230;
+This isn’t a reflection on either site’s experience, they’re both very easy to use, but if you’re trying to add a useful description to your post it can take a pretty long time which brings me to…

-*
-### It’s hard to provide context
+* ### It’s hard to provide context

-<p>The users viewing, liking and commenting on your images haven’t seen the brief, the communication between you and the client or tried other ideas out already.
+The users viewing, liking and commenting on your images haven’t seen the brief, the communication between you and the client or tried other ideas out already.
 A small description isn’t really enough to give much context so a lot of the opinions you’ll get on your work is little more than “that’s pretty” or “that’s ugly”.

-*
-### Subjective and unhelpful opinions
+* ### Subjective and unhelpful opinions

-<p>Somebody saying “that’s great” is all very lovely and ego-soothing, but doesn’t have much depth.
+Somebody saying “that’s great” is all very lovely and ego-soothing, but doesn’t have much depth.
 An overall positive response is definitely better than negative, but without reasons and justifications in comments, it’s not going to help you better your work.

 ## The conclusion